dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/README.md

 - [Box plots](https://www.youtube.com/watch?v=CJlvCxHMB_4&list=PL3NllU3-qaWJQmITLdyDKxqMatjhTomR1&index=12) (you only need the first three minutes)
 - [Creating histograms](https://www.youtube.com/watch?v=gSEYtAjuZ-Y)
 - [Variance](https://www.youtube.com/watch?v=E4HAYd0QnRc) (the key idea is the concept of variance as the average squared distance from the mean)

-I will not make you perform extensive calculations by hand (no one does that in real life), but you should be able to manually calculate means, medians, quartiles, the five number summary, and variance for small data sets.

 ## Recommended Schedule and Tips